-The Sub-Fund will invest at least 30% of its net assets in "sustainable assets", i.e. financial securities (shares and/or bonds) issued by companies contributing to the sustainable investment objective.
-It is expected that the Fund will, under normal market conditions, invest between 50% and 60% of its net assets in sustainable assets.
+The Sub-Fund will invest at least 50% of its net assets in "sustainable assets", i.e. financial securities (shares and/or bonds) issued by companies contributing to the sustainable investment objective.

 The sustainable investment objective promoted by the Fund's investments is to contribute to the long-term temperature objective of the Paris Agreement, which is to keep the increase in global average temperature well below 2°C above pre-industrial levels, and preferably to limit the increase to 1.5°C, by the end of the 21st century.
 Any company that meets at least one of the following three criteria is considered to contribute to the sustainable investment objective: